This post contains affiliate links. For more information, please read our disclosure policy.

 Edinburgh Castle, Scotland

-Edinburgh houses some of most haunted and abandoned places in Europe, including spooky graveyards, vaults, pubs, and castles.
+Edinburgh houses some of the most haunted and abandoned places in Europe, including spooky graveyards, vaults, pubs, and castles.
 It is an ultimate hotspot for the tales of horrible monarchs and grave robbers.
 The White Hart Inn is known as the most haunted pub over there and the oldest in Edinburgh as it was built in 1516.

-In recent years, Banshee Labyrinth is known to be one of the most haunted and scary places in Europe, where many visitors witnessed a chilling scream.
+In recent years, Banshee Labyrinth is known to be one of the most haunted places in Europe, where many visitors witnessed a chilling scream.
 Many visitors have heard a lot of bumps in the night.
 It goes without saying that many ghosts have been reported in the castle.
 Scientists investigated here and found mysterious drumming, orbs, and paranormal activities in 2001.
 So, it is undoubtedly one of the most haunted castles in Europe.